supreethr23/SC-300-Identity-and-Access-Administrator/Instructions/Labs/Lab_08_EnableAzureADMultiFactorAuthentication.md

 #### Task 2 -- Try logging in as Adele

 1. If you want to see another example of MFA login process, you can try to log in a Adele.

+## Review

+In this lab you have completed the following tasks:
+- Reviewed and enabled Multi-factor Authentication in Azure
+- Configured MFA to be required for login

+## You have successfully complete the lab